 Seeing tango as a microcosm of human experience, he conceived of Tango and Communication, a workshop that he co-facilitates with Laura Real in the engineering school of the Cooper Union.
 Participants experience the dance as a template for leadership, communication, teamwork, networking, cultural exchange, and gender relations.
 The workshop builds on his partnership with Real, his longtime teacher, in several performance/demonstrations, including NeuroTango: Brainwaves in Sync?, for Brain Awareness Week, a program of the Greater NYC Chapter of the Society for Neuroscience: watch.

 Osburn was in residency with Tangolandó at the Kimmel Center in Philadelphia in 2018.
 He wrote an introduction to the Social Tango Project photo exhibition and has reviewed numerous tango-related events on osburnt.com.
 He is interviewed in the documentary MigranTango, which explores the cross-cultural currents of tango in New York City.
 At Anthony Forest Hills, he curated the live music and social dancing for Tango Night (2013) and Tango in Fashion (2015).

-He assists Real at classes for Gourmetango and has been assistant organizer for its MeetUp.com groups.
+He has assisted Real at classes for Gourmetango and was assistant organizer for its MeetUp.com groups.
 In 2014, Dancing at Sea engaged him as a Host Dancer on its Argentine tango cruise.
 He has experienced tango in Buenos Aires, Madrid, Medellín, and several North American cities in addition to New York, and has studied with a variety of well-known instructors.